 White Beach, Uruma City

 White Beach is a United States Naval Facility located off the Katsuren peninsula, which is surrounded by brilliant blue teal water and spectacular views of Nakagusuku Bay.
 Built in 1945 after the Battle of Okinawa, the facility was originally intended to be the primary staging ground in preparation for the invasion of the Japanese main islands.
-Uruma City is known for being one of the largest Okinawan bullfighting venues on island.
+Uruma City is synonymous with bullfighting and has one of the largest Okinawan venues on the island.

 White Beach does not have accompanied housing located on the facility.
-Most accompanied personnel that work aboard White Beach live on the neighboring Kadena Air Base.
-All housing on Okinawa is run by the Air Force.
-For more information or floor plans you can visit the Okinawa housing website at: http://www.housing.af.mil/okinawa/
+Most accompanied personnel that work aboard White Beach lives on the neighboring Kadena Air Base. the Air Force controls all housing on Okinawa.
+For more information or floor plans, you can visit the Okinawa housing website at https://www.housing.af.mil/okinawa/

-Unfortunately there are no temporary lodging units White Beach.
-Typically most inbound families to White Beach stay at the WestPac Lodge (Camp Foster) http://www.mccsokinawa.com/lodging/ or Shogun Inn http://af.dodlodging.net/propertys/Kadena-AB (Kadena AFB).
+Unfortunately, there are no temporary lodging units White Beach.
+Typically most inbound families to White Beach stay at the Westpac Lodge (Camp Foster) https://www.mccsokinawa.com/lodging/ or Shogun Inn https://af.dodlodging.net/propertys/Kadena-AB (Kadena AFB).

-There is a Community Bank ATM located in the Skoshi Mart.
+There is a Community Bank ATM right in the heart of Skoshi Mart.

 Navy MWR has two dining establishments on White Beach and both are located in the Port of Call Club.
-The first is called Wingz on the Beach and specializes in flavored chicken wings.
+The first, Wings on the Beach, specializes in flavored chicken wings.
 Think of it as the Okinawa version of Buffalo Wild Wings.
-The second is a Subway sandwich shop. http://www.navymwrokinawa.com/programs/cab782ef-d9a5-4965-96f0-77269d14b4d7
+The second is a Subway sandwich shop. https://www.navymwrokinawa.com/programs/cab782ef-d9a5-4965-96f0-77269d14b4d7

 There are catering and conference room services available on White Beach.
 To book an event call 634-8071.